kimgoetzke/rusteroids/README.md

 Rust in a playful way.
 Please excuse the awful code; this the first time I'm looking at Rust (and Bevy) and I'm sure there are many things that could be done better.

+> [!IMPORTANT]
+> I'm still working on this, so the info below will be incomplete.

 ## Inspiration

 - Beautiful, written in Rust but not using Bevy: https://github.com/justinmimbs/rs-asteroids/tree/master